-On 30 June 2009, the Company completed an offering of 11,910 units at a price of \$865 (CDN\$1,000) per unit (the "Offering").
-Each unit consisted of one 11% convertible unsecured debenture in the principal amount of \$779 (CDN\$900) (each, a "Debenture") that matures on the fourth anniversary of its issuance (30 June 2013) pursuant to the terms of a trust indenture dated 30 June 2009 (the "Trust Indenture"), and 250 common shares in the capital of Falcon (the "Unit Shares") (collectively, a "Unit").
-The Debentures bear interest at an annual rate of 11% calculated and payable semi-annually in arrears on 1 January and 1 July in each year commencing 1 January 2010.
-The Debentures are unsecured direct obligations of the Company.
-In certain circumstances the Trust Indenture may restrict the Company from incurring additional indebtedness for borrowed money or from mortgaging, pledging or charging its property to secure any additional indebtedness.
+On 30 June 2009, the Company completed an offering of 11,910 units at a price of \$865 (CDN\$1,000) per unit.
+Each unit consisted of one 11% convertible unsecured debenture in the principal amount of \$779 (CDN\$900) that matured on the fourth anniversary of its issuance (30 June 2013) pursuant to the terms of a trust indenture dated 30 June 2009, and 250 common shares in the capital of Falcon.
+The debentures accrued interest at an annual rate of 11% calculated and payable semi-annually in arrears on 1 January and 1 July in each year.
+The debentures were unsecured direct obligations of the Company.
+The debentures and all outstanding interest were repaid at maturity on 30 June 2013.